joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/basics-of-handling-events.md

 flow.

 Event object
-An object that contains information about a particular event’s occurrence, which is sent to all listeners when an event is dispatched.
+An object that contains information about a particular event's occurrence, which is sent to all listeners when an event is dispatched.

 Event target